|

 Crystal Candle Aisle

-This setup is perfect for indoor ceremonies where luxury, romance, and bold color need controlled balance.
+Perfect for indoor ceremonies where luxury, romance, and bold color need to coexist without overwhelming anyone.

 @jee_wedding_decorations